amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 sys.exit(app.exec())
 ```

-*Snippet 38 - On the first 5 lines, we have our import statements.
+*Snippet 38 - On the first 5 lines, we have our `import` statements.
 The `QQuickWindow.setSceneGraphBackend('software')` code is just compactibility code, which makes QML work on very old machines.
 About 90% of computers out there will work fine without it.
-If you prefer, you can remove it and hence the` QQuickWindow` import.
+If you prefer, you can remove it and hence the` QQuickWindow` `import`.
 The actual connection with Qml happens with the code `engine.load('./UI/main.qml')`.
 Be should to give to the actual relative path to it.*

-Now run main.py using command prompt or the Terminal
+Now run `main.py` using command prompt or the Terminal

 Navigate to the project folder.
 If your project folder is named 'PhotosClone'